awsdocs/amazon-route53-docs/doc_source/monitoring-resolver-with-cloudwatch.md

 The `AWS/Route53Resolver` namespace includes the following metrics for Route 53 Resolver endpoints\.

+**EndpointHealthyENICount**
+ The number of elastic network interfaces in the `OPERATIONAL` status\.
+This means that the Amazon VPC network interfaces for the endpoint \(specified by `EndpointId`\) are correctly configured and able to pass inbound or outbound DNS queries between your network and resolver\.
+Valid statistics: Minimum, Maximum, Average
+Units: Count

+**EndpointUnHealthyENICount**
+ The number of elastic network interfaces in the `AUTO_RECOVERING` status\.
+This means that the resolver is trying to recover one or more of the Amazon VPC network interfaces that are associated with the endpoint \(specified by `EndpointId`\)\.
+During the recovery process, the endpoint functions with limited capacity and is unable to process DNS queries until it's fully recovered\.
+Valid statistics: Minimum, Maximum, Average
+Units: Count

 **InboundQueryVolume**
 For inbound endpoints, the number of DNS queries forwarded from your network to your VPCs through the endpoint specified by `EndpointId`\.
 Valid statistics: Sum